Xqhare/fortuna/README.md

 # Fortuna
 A dependency-free, deterministic, panic-proof PRNG for any OS on any hardware.

+Hobby project, probably not suitable for production use.

 If you are looking for a true CSPRNG check out my project [Tyche](https://github.com/xqhare/tyche).

 It is recommended to use Fortuna on x86_64, riscv64 or aarch64 CPU architectures.
 On all other architectures, Fortuna will not be able to read the CPU features and fall back to a pre-generated entropy source instead.